eye icon

 • Library of the University of Vilnius

-• The Wroblewski Library of the Lithuanian Academy of Sciences, Vilnius
+• Wroblewski Library, Lithuanian Academy of Sciences, Vilnius

-Intellectual life in the region was linked closely to the Polish and the Lithuanian states and their confederations starting from the Jagiellonian times, the Ukrainian and Belarusian states and other forms of collective identity.
-Thus, the project focuses on the relationships between philosophy and politics.
-The research covers a variety of regions, their institutional landscape and the different nation-building processes.
-We reflect on the following and similar questions:
+Starting from Jagiellonian times, intellectual life in the region was closely linked to the Polish and Lithuanian states and their confederations, as well as the Ukrainian and Belarusian states and other forms of collective identity.
+Thus, the project focused on the relationship between philosophy and politics.
+The research covers a variety of regions and their institutional landscapes, as well as the different nation-building processes.
+We consider the following questions and similar ones:

 • How did philosophers react to political problems, and how did they try to influence political life?

-• To what extent did they maintain the Jagiellonian legacy in Poland, Lithuania, Belarus and Ukraine?
+• To what extent did they uphold the Jagiellonian legacy in Poland, Lithuania, Belarus and Ukraine?

-• Which arguments helped philosophers to criticize the Jagiellonian heritage?
+• What arguments did philosophers use to criticise the Jagiellonian heritage?

-• Which elements of the political culture of the Jagiellonian period made their way into the political and cultural narrations of our countries?
+• Which elements of the Jagiellonian political culture made their way into the political and cultural narratives of our countries?

 Leszek Augustyn